jparada70/DAAT222/README.md

 # DAAT222
-Testing repository for HTML/CSS in the DAAT 222 - Web Design Studio class.
+This is a testing repository for the HTML/CSS in the DAAT 222 - Web Design Studio class at the University of the Arts